druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

   src="/assets/2024/beast_jesus_bob_ross.png"
   alt="Artist Bob Ross smiling in front of a terrible painting of Beast Jesus.">
   <figcaption style="text-align: center;">
-"I would have been the greatest,<br />if I could just remember how many fingers humans have."</figcaption>
+"I would have been the greatest artist ever,<br />if I could just remember how many fingers humans have."</figcaption>
 </figure>

 <!--more-->